afstanton/startup/README.md

 [Rubocop](https://github.com/rubocop/rubocop) is the standard for basic ruby code quality checks.
 I've also added some commonly used plugins.

 [Reek](https://github.com/troessner/reek) calls out code smells.

+[RailsBestPractices](https://github.com/flyerhzm/rails_best_practices) does what it says - checks for common best practices when using Rails.

 # Testing